Consent Overview

 Choosing the Right Mode

-The choice between these modes depends on your organization's privacy requirements, compliance needs, and technical architecture.
-We recommend:
+The choice between these modes depends on your organization's privacy requirements, compliance needs, and technical architecture:

 You can pass consent information as event properties either: